-9. Print out tools.ps in the Documentation subdirectory of the class website and read the assembler and linking loader, and simulator user's manuals.
+9. Print out tools.pdf in the Documentation subdirectory of the class website and read the assembler and linking loader, and simulator user's manuals.
 Then do:

-Programming Assignment Zero: For the program from Homework Set No. 1, called prog0, that you have already edited into a file do the following:
+Programming Assignment Zero: For the program from Homework Set No. 1, called prog0, that you have already edited into a file do the following: (Note: "qpr" means queue for printer and "your favorite printer" is one on the glue system.)